-- Principles and Approaches to Oral Academic Communication (3 credit hours)
+- Principles and Approaches to Oral Academic Communication (0 credits)

-- Principles and Approaches to Written Academic Communication (3 credit hours)
+- Principles and Approaches to Written Academic Communication (3 credits)

-- The Culture of US Higher Education (3 credit hours)
+- The Culture of US Higher Education (3 credits)

 What is the mathematics Placement Examination and why must I take it?

 American University requires that all incoming students take a mathematics placement test.
-This is mandatory for all incoming students, even if they have AP or transfer credit for mathematics or statistics.
-The placement test is a 45-minute 32 question test taken online before students are able to be registered for classes.
+The placement test is an online 45-minute exam with 32 questions.
+The exam, itself, is primarily algebra and students are welcome to use a calculator to assist them.
 Please note: Students are not able to be registered for classes without taking the placement test.
-The exam, itself, is primarily algebra and students are welcome to use a calculator to assist them.

 When you have been registered to take the examination, you will receive an e-mail notification and directions from the Director of Education Services in the Department of Mathematics and Statistics.
 This examination must be completed as soon as possible.

-Students may if they wish take a mathematics course for their General Educational Class.
+Students may take a mathematics course for their General Educational Class.
 IGP staff will advise students of the appropriate Mathematics class they may enroll in.

 What is the class size?

-The four IGP courses will enroll approximately 15 students per class.
-Each student will receive extensive individualized instruction tailored to his or her needs and intended program of study.
-In addition to detailed feedback on both content and language for coursework, instructors will work with students to tailor particular assignments to their needs.
+The four IGP courses enroll approximately 15 students per class.
+Each student receives extensive individualized instruction tailored to his or her needs and intended program of study.
+In addition to detailed feedback on both content and language for coursework, instructors work with students to adjust particular assignments to their needs.